haakonaareskjold/FreeChampionRotations/README.md

 ## About the project
 * A project to display the weekly free champion rotation in league of legends, displaying 15 champions.
-* Currently requires a riotgames dev API key to use
+* Currently requires a riotgames API key to use
 * file resources/Classes/api.php is a legacy file before guzzle was used.